ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 * Pod specification
 * Scale information (how many pods are desired)

-The difference is that a RayCluster is specialized for running Ray applications.
+The key difference between a Deployment and a `RayCluster` is that a RayCluster is specialized for running Ray applications.
 A RayCluster consists of

 * One **head pod** which hosts global control processes for the Ray cluster.
   The head pod can also run Ray tasks and actors.
 * Any number of **worker pods**, which run Ray tasks and actors.
   Workers come in **worker groups** of identically configured pods.
+  For each worker group, we may specify **replicas**, the number of pods we want of that group.

 The head pod’s configuration is specified under `headGroupSpec`, while configuration for worker pods is